muhme/quote_wordpress/README.md

 :bulb: **Tip:** Help for the WordPress plugin installation and administration is available at https://github.com/muhme/quote_wordpress/wiki.

+The plugin has not yet been submitted to WordPress as it is still under development.
+But there is a first working version in folder [dist](dist), which is ready for download and installation.
+Change log is available as [CHANGELOG.md](CHANGELOG.md).

 ## Test & Development Environment
 <details>
   <summary>There is a docker test and development environment prepared.</summary>